• Gluten-Free Recipes

 Jump to Recipe Print Recipe

-This gluten free chocolate chip cookie bars recipe turns your favorite chocolate chip cookies into buttery little handheld bars.
-Packed with semisweet chocolate, a good amount of salt, and plenty of brown sugar, it's impossible to stop at one!
+These gluten free chocolate chip cookie bars are your favorite chocolate chip cookie turned into buttery little handheld bars.
+They're packed with semisweet chocolate, a good amount of salt, and plenty of brown sugar - it's impossible to stop at just one!

-Six chocolate chip cookie bars on a white background.
+A stack of gluten free chocolate chip cookie bars on a blue and white plate.

 Buttery and tender, these gluten free chocolate chip cookie bars are loaded with the good stuff: dark chocolate, whole grain oat flour, pure vanilla extract, and enough salt to balance out the sweetness of the brown sugar.
 These bars are chewy, crisp on top, and so easy to make gluten free.
-They may trump your favorite chocolate chip cookie recipe!
-(Although I won't go so far - yet.)
+They may even trump your favorite gluten free chocolate chip cookies recipe!
+Make my oat flour chocolate chip cookies and gluten free peanut butter chocolate chip cookies, too!

 Who doesn't love chocolate chip cookies?
 And when they're baked into delightfully chewy handheld bars that are reminiscent of brownies, you will find it impossible to eat just one.
 I speak from experience here.
-Here's why you'll love this recipe for chocolate chip cookie bars:
+Here's why you'll love this recipe:

 • No mixer needed.
 Following along in that "easy" vibe, you won't need a mixer to make these cookie bars!
 Just a whisk and a spoon is all that's necessary.